ipmlab-ugr/Quantum_Sensor_Selection/README.md

 # Input Data

-Two independent case studies are included.
+Two independent case studies are supported.

+The input data required for Case Study I are provided in this repository.
+The data used in Case Study II are publicly available on Zenodo:

+Case Study II dataset: https://doi.org/10.5281/zenodo.21718385
+DOI: 10.5281/zenodo.21718385

 Each case study requires three input files located inside